aelnahal10/6130CW/README.md

-This repository contains a Docker Compose file that sets up a web application with a Presentation tier, a business logic tier, and a data tier al kan be found in the JSprj.
+This repository contains a Docker Compose file that sets up a web application with a Presentation tier, a business logic tier, and a data tier that can be found in the JSprj.

 To get started with the application, follow these steps: